FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 either by using the [`entityLocaleEquals`](../filtering/locale.md#entity-locale-equals) filter constraint or by explicitly specifying `locale` argument of the `associatedData` field.
 Using GraphQL aliases, you can fetch the same associated data in multiple locales in a single query.

+To fetch an *allActiveUrls* and localized *localization* associated data for the `Brand` entity, use the following query:

 <SourceCodeTabs langSpecificTabOnly>
 [Getting code and name of the brand](/documentation/user/en/query/requirements/examples/fetching/associatedDataContent.graphql)